sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h4>Seoul Declaration for Safe, Innovative and Inclusive AI</h4>

-<p>The <strong>Seoul Declaration</strong>, signed by 11 countries and entities during the Leaders' Session on 21 May 2024, explicitly linked safety frameworks to innovation policy and inclusive development.
+<p>The Seoul Declaration, signed by 11 countries and entities during the Leaders' Session on 21 May 2024, explicitly linked safety frameworks to innovation policy and inclusive development.
 The declaration recognised that rigid safety requirements risk concentrating AI capabilities amongst well-resourced actors, potentially widening rather than narrowing global technological divides.
 Signatories committed to fostering international cooperation that balances rigorous safety standards with support for innovation ecosystems, particularly in countries lacking advanced AI infrastructure.</p>

 <div class="outcome-doc-card">
   <div class="outcome-doc-header">📄 Seoul Declaration</div>